EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89% EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89%

 Which banks mortgage Saadiyat Island properties?

-All major UAE-licensed banks lend on Saadiyat Island.
-The following are the most active lenders for Abu Dhabi properties in 2026:
+The major UAE-licensed banks lend on Saadiyat Island.
+The following are the most active lenders for Abu Dhabi properties, with the cheapest rate we can source for each:

 ADCB and FAB stand out for Abu Dhabi purchases because they have the deepest local operational presence and established DMT workflows.
 Both have dedicated Abu Dhabi mortgage teams and can typically process valuations and DMT registrations faster than banks whose operations are centred in Dubai.